Bayesian Parameter Shift Rule in Variational Quantum Eigensolvers: Experiments

 \paragraph{Algorithm Setting: } All SGD-based methods use the ADAM optimizer with $l_{r}=0.05, \ \beta s=(0.9, 0.999)$.
 For the methods not equipped with adaptive cost control (i.e., all methods except SGLBO, SubsCoRe and GradCoRe), we set $N_{\mathrm{shots}} = 1024$ for each observation---the same setting as in~\citet{NEURIPS:Nicoli+:2023}---unless specified explicitly.
 To avoid error accumulation, all SMO-based methods measure the ``center'', i.e., the current optimal point without shift, every $D+1$ iterations~\citep{nakanishi20}.
 Bayes-SGD and GradCoRe estimate the gradient from the $R \cdot 2 V_d \cdot D$ latest observations for $R=5$, and GradCoRe initially uses the fixed threshold $\kappa^2(t) = \overline{\sigma}^{*2} / 256$ before starting the cost adaption after $D$ SGD iterations.
+Further details on the algorithmic and experimental settings are described in~\Cref{sec:A.AlgorithmDetails} and \Cref{sec:A.ExperimentalDetails}, respectively.